 The Town of Highlands requires a signed contract before utility service is provided.
 A letter of credit from a previous provider or a deposit may be required.
-The fee schedule for water, electricity, and sewer may be obtained from the Towns? website at www.main.nc.us./highlands.
+The fee schedule for water, electricity, and sewer may be obtained from the Town website is here.

 Cable television in the Highlands area are provided by Highlands Cable Group at (828) 526-5119 or Northland Cable at (828) 526-5675.

 If your vehicle is already registered in your home state, and you wish to register it in North Carolina, you will need to pay title fee, license fee, and notary fee.
-The cost will be between $40 and $150.
-If you are purchasing a vehicle for first time registration in North Carolina, the cost will include the use tax paid for the vehicle.
-In North Carolina the use tax is 3%.
-With vehicles, you are charged on the first $33,333 only.
-The maximum tax on a vehicle is $1,000 and the minimum is $40.
-The title fee is $35.
-The plate fee is $20 for cars and $21.50 for trucks.
 The License Plate Bureau is located at 118 Depot Street, Franklin, N.C.
 28734.
 Their phone is (828) 369-8165.
 Up-to-date cost and other details are available at here

 If you wish to become a registered voter in North Carolina, the forms are available at the Town Hall.